WhatsApp Now click here to WhatsApp Now

 Generally, yes, but as with any travel, be cautious and follow local advice.

 Within cities and resorts, yes.
-In other areas cash is more practical.
+In rural areas, cash is more practical.

-The official language is Bahasa Indonesia, but assistance in English can be obtained at the tourist information centers.
+The official language is Bahasa Indonesia, but English is widely spoken in major tourist areas.

 Yes, especially if you are participating in sports activities or island hopping.